Mc-Zen/tiptoe/README.md

   radius: 1cm,         // The radius of the full circle
   width: auto,         // The width of the full ellipse
   height: auto,        // The height of the full ellipse
-  stroke: 1pt + black,
+  stroke: auto,        // Folds with `std.curve.stroke`
-  fill: none,
+  fill: auto,          // Folds with `std.curve.fill`
   closed: false,       // false, "segment" or "sector"
   tip: none,           // Mark placed at the start
   toe: none,           // Mark placed at the toe